Trim (also known as Trim Savings and AskTrim) is one of many new tools that promise to save you money effortlessly.

 - Bill cancelation: The ability to cancel monthly subscriptions with a simple text.

 - Budgeting tools: Trim’s spending analysis and budgeting tools allow you to easily track how you’re doing for the month.

-- Text alerts: notifications about monthly subscriptions sent via SMS or Facebook Messenger, as well as notices about large purchases and whether I’m spending within my budget
+- Text alerts: notifications about monthly subscriptions sent via SMS, as well as notices about large purchases and whether I’m spending within my budget

 As discussed, Trim makes money through its bill negotiation service, for which it charges up to 15% of the total annual savings.

 Furthermore, like many other budgeting tools, Trim recommends certain financial products that it thinks might be a good fit for you.
 These include credit cards, home and car insurance, and clean utility providers (they recommend Arcadia Power).